FedyBd/cvParser/README.md

 - **Job Offer Management**: Employers can add, edit, and manage job offers through the web interface.
 - **Application Tracking**: Applicants can track the status of their job applications and recruiters can view all incoming applications.
 - **Authentication**: User authentication is handled using JWT for secure login and access.
-- **Integration with Gemini 1.5flash API**: The platform calls the Gemini 1.5flash API to enhance precision in skill and experience matching.
+- **Integration with Gemini 1.5 flash API**: The platform calls the Gemini 1.5flash API to enhance precision in skill and experience matching.

 ---